kim9292/learn-github/README.md

 # learn-github
-this is repository is for learning
+this is repository is to get started with github